-Public service announcements help the American public understand the needs of wounded warriors and their family members, while also making warriors and their families aware of the programs and services available to them.
-The Organization produces and distributes public service television, radio, internet, and newspaper announcements that focus attention on the programs and services the Organization provides at no cost to wounded warriors and their families.
-These public service announcements ("PSAs") are distributed to television stations, radio stations, internet, and newspapers nationwide that then deliver the announcements to assist the Organization in the achievement of its mission, free of charge.
-These PSAs are recognized as in-kind contributions at fair value and expensed when they are run publicly.
-The Organization has contracted with independent outside agencies to track the date and time that each PSA displays and to estimate the fair value of the announcement and printed advertisement based on the date, time, and market.
+Public service announcements ("PSAs") help the American public understand the needs of wounded warriors and their family members, while also making warriors and their families aware of the free programs and services available to them through WWP.
+WWP produces and distributes public service television, radio, internet, and newspaper announcements that focus attention on the programs and services WWP provides.
+These PSAs are broadcasted or delivered nationwide, at no charge to WWP, to assist in the achievement of its mission.
+These PSAs are recognized as in-kind contributions at fair value, with a corresponding PSA expense, as they are delivered to the public.
+The Organization contracts with independent outside agencies to track and estimate the fair value of each PSA based on the date, time, and market in which it is displayed.